fibricheck/flutter-sdk/README.md

 const like = 'sample';
 ```

+## Example App Instructions

+- uncomment the camera_sdk in 'pubspec.yaml' and add a valid GitHub token
+- uncomment the commented lines in camera.dart

 ## Additional information

 TODO: Tell users more about the package: where to find more information, how to